 Empowering Teachers with Flexibility in Teaching

 The idea behind using formative assessments is that we need to monitor how well students are learning the content being presented to them.
 It acknowledges that the teacher should have the autonomy to decide what is best for his or her group of students using the data as the guide.

 What are some examples of formative assessment strategies?

-- Think-Pair-Share: When students are seated on the rug, I recommend having them sit next to a partner.
+Have students sit next to a partner when sitting on the rug.
 This serves as a very helpful classroom management strategy, and sets students up for engaging in think-pair-share.
 Start think-pair-share by posing a question, situation, or prompt to students.
 Give them independent “think time.”
 Next, ask them to share their thinking with their partner.
 Lastly, invite a handful of students to share out their thoughts with the whole group.

-- Exit Tickets: Exit tickets are a highly effective formative assessment tool to give at the end of a lesson.
+Exit slips are a highly effective formative assessment tool to give at the end of a lesson.
 Check out these 20 exit tickets you can use with any lesson.
 They are a quick way to informally assess how well your students understood what you’ve taught.
-They were designed to include a simple self-assessment section using a thumbs-up / thumbs down image so you can tell at a glance which students need your help.
+I designed them to include a simple self-assessment section using a thumbs-up / thumbs down image.
+As a result, you can tell at a glance which students need your help.
 These are great for planning future instruction, forming small groups, and preventing misbehavior that can occur when there is downtime at students transition at the end of a lesson.
-A 3-2-1 summary is a type of exit ticket that follows a consistent structure: Write 3 things you learned from the lesson.
-Write 2 things you found interesting or want to learn more about.
-Write 1 question you still have.
-Grab this FREE 3-2-1 Summary Exit Slip!

 3 Formative Assessments for Math Specifically